huangemma26/Bias_In_Reddit_News/README.md

-# Project Luther: Bias in Reddit World News
+# Bias in Reddit World News

 I examined bias in the news that Reddit users recieve using linear regression and NLP.
 I found that some terms, such as America, Russia, and Trump, can lead to a disproportionate amount of upvotes or downvotes on an article.
 These articles will then gain more visibility.